 Meanwhile, this Tuesday, March 1, entertainment giants Disney and Sony Pictures announced to suspend the release of their films in theaters in Russia, “ given the unprovoked invasion of Ukraine and the tragic humanitarian crisis “.
 Beyond that, Disney has pledged to provide emergency aid to refugees through NGOs.

 Another very unexpected turnaround, actor Gérard Depardieu, normally very proud of his Russian nationality and his friendship with Vladimir Putin, called for an end to the war in Ukraine.
-Two weeks after posting (and since deleting) an embrace with the Russian leader on his Instagram account titled “ Friendship “, the living legend of French cinema is visibly beginning to have doubts about his support for the Russian leader. ” Stop the guns and negotiate! “, He declared to the AFP.
+Two weeks following posting (and since deleting) an embrace with the Russian leader on his Instagram account titled “ Friendship “, the living legend of French cinema is visibly beginning to have doubts regarding his support for the Russian leader. ” Stop the guns and negotiate! “, He declared to the AFP.

 Prefer closure than “ the illusion of normality » ?